 A vast and complex territory, the Alentejo region occupies almost a third of Portugal.
 With a history dating back thousands of years, from the Romans to the Visigoths to the Arabs, the region has always had a relationship with its Andalusian neighbour.
 These influences have shaped the habits and customs that govern the lives of the proud inhabitants of this region.
 The land is present everywhere, and it is through the gastronomy that we understand better what makes the essence of the Alentejo, making the gastronomy one of the 10 top things to do in comporta.
-Discover the culinary specialities that will delight your taste buds during your holiday in Comporta!
+Discover the culinary specialities and the best restaurants that will delight your taste buds during your holiday in Comporta!

 The Alto Alentejo, land of the black pig